zzh237/zzh237.github.io/index.md

 Active RA.
 2017 ACR/ARHP Annual Meeting, Oral Presentation
 * Katheeln Vinny, <b>Zhi Zhang</b>, Danial Soloman, Prevalence of Cytopenias Associated with Low-Dose Methotrexate and Folic Acid Among Patients with RA: A Systematic Review and Meta-Analysis.
 2017 ACR/ARHP Annual Meeting

+### Selected Courses Completed
+Some favorite and related courses (100 as full score, A: 90-100, G: Graduate, U: Undergraduate): Probability Theory, Statistical Method for Research, Machine Learning(G: A), Reinforcement Learning (G: A), Machine Learning Theory (G: A), Numerical Analysis (G: A), Linear Algebra (G:A), Knowledge-based AI (G: A), Machine Learning for Trading (G: A), Design and Analysis of Algorithms (G:A),Statistical Analysis (G: A), Stats Method for Bio-experiment (G: A), Probability Theory & Mathematical Statistics (U: 96), Analysis (U: A), AI for Robotics (G: A), Software Development Process (G: A), Computer Vision (G: A), Physiological Genomics (G: A), Advanced Mathematics I-II (score: 99), Probability Theory & Mathematical Statistics (96), C Programming Language (U: 88), Electrotechnics & Electronics (93), Engineering Mechanics (95),  Basic Mechanics (91), Planning and Designing of Food Factory (85), Refrigeration Engineering (84),  Conspectus of Engineering Detection and Automation, Food Processing Machine and Equipment, Physics (84), Engineering Drawing and AutoCAD (88)

 ### Projects